-An introduction to accounting principles and their relationship to basic forms of business entities.
-Emphasis is on accounting theory, balance sheets and income statements.
+Financial Accounting is designed to offer an introduction to accounting principles and their relationship to basic forms of business entities.
+Emphasis is placed on accounting theory, balance sheets, income statements, and statements of cash flow.
 Ethical issues in accounting practices will be addressed and discussed.